MathiasaurusRex/mathiasrechtzigel.com-2021/portfolio/X-Rite.md

 ## Internationalization
-Managing personalized content within Sitecore is a breeze, which made it the perfect solution to manage X-Rite's fourteen language Global Gateway.
+Managing personalized content within Sitecore is a breeze, which makes it the perfect solution to manage X-Rite's fourteen language Global Gateway.

 X-Rite is a global leader of color calibrators.
 If you're say...
 Coca-cola... you want to ensure that every single bottle and can you produce is Coca-cola red.
 You've invested billions of dollars into your brand and you don't want that spoiled because the ambient temperature in a location causes one of the dyes to be a tad bit lighter.